hostile/hostile-express-sdk/README.md

 ### Installation

 Installing the Hostile API core into your preexisting Node.js project is simple.
-Ensure you have Express installed, then execute `npm install hostile-api-core`.
+Ensure you have Express installed, then execute `npm install hostile-core-package`.

 ### Implementation - API